 Did you fail to fix the problem right away?
 Offer the client a chance to discuss it through personal correspondence or by phone.
 This will provide an opportunity to study the conflict in detail and find the most effective solution.

-Be prepared to face negative reviews, even if you have the best POS software for pubs, cafes and restaurants, if you keep the high plank of quality service and offer a delicious menu.
+Be prepared to face negative reviews even if you keep the high plank of quality service and offer a delicious menu.
 There is always a possibility that someone won’t be completely happy.
 As the owner, you're responsible for the work of your location and feedback from your guests, whether it's positive or negative.
 So, by accepting this as a fact and handling conflicts in an appropriate way, you'll earn respect.
 A constructive response to feedback will enhance your reputation and that of your business.